Hinatsumi98/Cosmoem/Cosmoem-Readme.md

 ## Game Folder

 Cosmoem uses a Wabbajack feature called Stock Game to keep your Fallout 4 installation clean.
 All the files that you need to run the list are in a folder called `Stock Game`.
 You don’t need to copy anything at all.

-## Data Folder/Creations
-1. AFTER fully installed, right click base game fallout 4's Data folder(the folder including it's contents)(typically located at "C:\Program Files (x86)\Steam\steamapps\common\Fallout 4") -> Copy
-2. now paste it in Cosmoem/mods/
-3. make sure to enable the new "Data" "mod" IT WILL NOT FUNCTION IF YOU DON'T!

 ## Bodyslides